wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 #### - /deleteJob

-  Using this resource, users can delete a perticular bulk job
+  Using this resource, users can delete a particular bulk job

   1. Select the 'Property' mediator.
 This mediator will extract the jobId from the request payload and enable its use in other operations within this sequence.
         ```xml